Do you want your own version of IndiKit?

 (ask the following question only if you have not asked it earlier)

-Q4: During this season, where do your household members collect water for drinking and cooking?
+Q4: Where do your household members collect water for drinking, cooking, and hygiene?

 A4: _